The Small Brand’s Guide to Black Friday Email Marketing

 Yes, your email list is likely much smaller than your big-box competitor’s.
 But a small list can be an advantage if you know how to leverage it.

-How to execute a Black Friday email strategy
+How to build an effective Black Friday email marketing strategy

 Feeling overwhelmed with getting started?
 Follow this step-by-step Black Friday email marketing strategy tailored for ecommerce brands with smaller budgets.